Fozzyack/Jasmine-clarke/README.md

 - [ ] Add more Albums
 - [ ] Create an upcoming projects section
 - [ ] Change Hero Image (maybe)

+## Optimisations
+- Currently still deployed to self hosted server
+- Remove Extra images that are not needed
+- Gallery Images do not need to be as large